kandreig/EstateManagement/README.md

 # Estate Management
 It is an application designed to help owners or agencies with real estate management.

+When I created this application I wanted to practice working with databases.
+I used Repository Pattern.

  Down below i uploaded some images

 **This app was finished in 01.2022**